 As I mentioned before, Thaismai doesn’t have many distributors around the world.
 If you head down to your local fight shop there is a very little chance they would have even heard of Thaismai.
 This is a brand more popular inside of Thailand, then around the world.
 While Thaismai does export to foreign countries, your best bet is to order the gloves online.

 The best way to purchase Thaismai gloves is to visit their physical store located in Bangkok.
 At this store you will be able to save a lot of money and try on the different gloves that are available for purchase.
-This is probably a good idea because I found that the fit of the gloves was not the best.
+This is probably a good idea because I found that the fit of the gloves was not the best right at the start; blind ordering them may be problematic.

 Here is a map location to the Thaismai store in Bangkok: